answerdigital/slack-to-youtube/README.md

 ## Running the bot

-Deploy the app with `flyctl deploy` and invite the Slack bot to any channels.
+Deploy the app with `flyctl deploy` and visit https://your-slack-app.fly.dev to authorise the app with Google.
+You can then invite the Slack bot to any channels.